Parking Permit & Designations & Definitions

 - Student Parking: Students are only permitted to park in student parking areas, not in faculty/staff parking areas.

-- Night & Evening Parking: Parking on campus is open to visitors each evening from 6pm-5am and all day on weekends until 5am Monday morning.
-Parking is NOT permissible in reserved or designated spots during these times.
+- Night & Evening Parking: Parking is NOT permissible in reserved or designated spots during night and evening times.
 All facility and staff members must have a valid parking permit to park on campus at all times.
+No overnight visitor parking outside of residence halls and the EXUM lot.
 Parking rules are enforced 24/7.

 - Fraudulent Permits: The use or possession of a permit that was lost, stolen, altered or those purchased from any source other than the parking office is considered fraudulent registration.
 The fine is assessed at $100 and parking privileges may be revoked.

 Visitor parking is located in the William Exum parking lot.
-Visitors must obtain a parking pass from the Guard Shack or the Police Department.
+Visitors must obtain a parking pass from the Police Department.
 It is the responsibility of the person inviting the guest(s) to campus to come to one of those locations to obtain a visitors pass.
-The Police Department is located in the Paul G. Blazer Library, Room 104.
+The Police Department is at the William Exum Center.

 The following passes carry no fee and are issued by the Parking Office.
 To obtain the pass, it must be approved by the parking office.